 Vegetarian diets may also prevent diabetes by stabilizing blood sugar levels in the long term.

-According to one study in 2,918 people, switching from a non-vegetarian to a vegetarian diet was associated with a 53% reduced risk of diabetes over an average of five years (15).
+According to one study in 2,918 people, switching from a non-vegetarian to a vegetarian diet was associated with a 53% reduced risk of diabetes over an average of 5 years (

 Vegetarian diets reduce several heart disease risk factors to help keep your heart healthy and strong.

-Similarly, another recent study in 118 people found that a low-calorie vegetarian diet was more effective at reducing “bad” LDL cholesterol than a Mediterranean diet (17).
+Similarly, another study in 118 people found that a low calorie vegetarian diet was more effective at reducing LDL (bad) cholesterol than a Mediterranean diet.
+On the other hand, the Mediterranean diet led to a greater reduction in triglyceride levels (

-Summary Not only do vegetarians tend to have a higher intake of several key nutrients, but vegetarianism has been associated with weight loss, reduced cancer risk, improved blood sugar and better heart health.
+Not only do vegetarians tend to have a higher intake of several key nutrients, but vegetarianism has been associated with weight loss, reduced cancer risk, improved blood sugar, and better heart health.
+However, more research is needed.

 A well-rounded vegetarian diet can be healthy and nutritious.